Seems to me that everything is getting more and more complicated. I thought computers were supposed to SAVE time and money! Sigh.

 I LOVE anything that simplifies my life and our clients' lives.
 Here are some of my favs, both for business and personal stuff because we don't seem to be able separate them.
 So we don't.
 Clients and friends ask often, "How do you manage it all?"
 Well, sometimes we don't!
 That's the truth.
 It can all be overwhelming at times.
 But most of the time, we have things organized with plenty of systems in place that we've developed over the years.

 If you're curious about any of these or have questions, feel free to email us.
-Of course there are many more, let me know if you think of any you want to share.
-Links at the bottom.

 Staying Organized